 - A Good Mama: If you want to raise baby chicks to sell or just to keep you in ample supply then you will want to pick a breed that is known for being a good mama

-- Coop Raising: Certain Breeds do better confined in a Coop/Run than others.
-If you pick a breed that needs open land and try to raise them in a coop/run you could have: aggression issues, depression and health issues
+- Coop Raising: Certain Breeds do better confine in a Coop/Run than others.
+If you pick a breed that needs open land and try to raise them in a coop/run you could have: aggression issues, depression, and health issues

 Here is a link to Hobby Farms that has a good list of chicken breeds with details about each (click here for link)

 Adding Backyard Chickens- How Many Do You Need?